edi-spaghetti/mathematical-/source/assignments/graph_theory.rst

 But then, how can this graph be bipartite if E is connected by no edges?
 No matter how we partition the nodes, E will never connect to a node in the other partition.

-So G is not always bi-partite.
+So :math:`G'` is not always bi-partite.

 .. note::